Class of 2020

 Stephen M. Prescott, M.D. | Oklahoma City

 Dr. Stephen M. Prescott joined the Oklahoma Medical Research Foundation in 2006.
 His successes include: raising $100 million for the largest campus expansion in the foundation’s history, resulting in its Autoimmune Disease Institute’s recognition as one of ten Autoimmunity Centers of Excellence in the country by the National Institutes of Health; recruiting more than 40 scientists to help in the fight against a wide range of diseases, including the development of a trio of FDA-approved drugs used worldwide; and, most recently, a diagnostic test being used for COVID-19.
-A noted author of more than 270 scientific articles, Prescott is a sought-after speaker and accomplished research scientist in his own right.
-He has been named Oklahoma Creativity Ambassador, Oklahoma’s Most Admired CEO by The Journal Record, and Oklahoman of the Year by Oklahoma Magazine.
-He and his wife, Susan, make their home in Oklahoma City and have two children and three grandchildren.
+A noted author of more than 270 scientific articles, Prescott was a sought-after speaker and accomplished research scientist in his own right.
+He was named Oklahoma Creativity Ambassador, Oklahoma’s Most Admired CEO by The Journal Record, and Oklahoman of the Year by Oklahoma Magazine.
+Dr. Prescott passed away in May 2021.
+He is survived by his wife, Susan, their two children and three grandchildren.

 Francis Rooney | Tulsa